If you don't find your answer here please email us at: email@example.com.

 Clear Zinc Oxide Sunscreen FAQs

-Badger's ‘clear zinc’ sunscreen products use a specialized zinc oxide powder made of micron-sized mesoporous zinc oxide aggregates.
-These particles have a porous surface texture, like a sea sponge, so they don't reflect as much visible light as standard non-nano zinc oxide particles and are therefore less whitening on the skin.
+Badger sunscreens contain a type of zinc oxide whose particles have a porous surface texture, like a sea sponge, so they don't reflect as much visible light as other zinc oxide particles and are therefore less whitening on the skin.
 The large particle size of this 'clear zinc' oxide gives it the same outstanding safety and efficacy of standard non-nano zinc oxide meaning it won't absorb into your skin, it won't harm the environment, and it provides excellent UVA and UVB protection.
-Third party laboratories have confirmed that there are no detectable nanoparticles in our clear zinc sunscreens and they meet the Haereticus Environmental Laboratory’s standard for non-nano.

 Label & Ingredient Questions